 - Increase staff confidence in helping others

-Participants will receive practical and professionally recommended resources, as well as tips and best practices for supporting the well-being of co-workers.
-There will be time to ask the presenting Mental Health Expert questions about mental health issues affecting your organization.
+Get practical and professionally recommended resources, as well as tips and best practices for supporting the well-being of co-workers.

 I liked that Tammy made it interactive with questions for the group. – City of Belleville